cdl-geneseo/geneseo-dictionary/O/On-the-reg.md

 # On the reg

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : On the reg

 Created by  Unknown User (omh1) on Nov 20, 2012

 (adj.)
 To do something regularly, usually positive; &quot;I'm in such a better mood since I've been getting it on the reg.&quot; Horowitz 2012